 Universal System Alignment

-Our efforts in community alignment involve coordinating the organization and dissemination of resources, while also identifying gaps or deficiencies in resources, systems, policies, and processes to ensure improved accessibility for all families.
-We actively contribute to values of transparency and accountability through continuous quality improvement data reviews and discussions.
-We aim to collaborate across various systems within communities, including medical providers, doulas, lactation consultants, early childhood education professionals, and social services to achieve our shared goals.
-Public investments in Family Connects ensure that community resources are maximized.
-We emphasize the importance of a mixed funding model to ensure free visits for families as an integral component of a comprehensive range of family support programs, with the goal of improving outcomes for children and families.
-ACOG committee specifically mentioned nurse home visitors as alternative providers of this first postpartum visit during the fourth trimester, citing research on outcomes from the Family Connects model of universal newborn nurse home visiting.
+Our community alignment efforts focus on organizing and distributing resources while identifying gaps in systems, policies, and processes to improve accessibility for all families.
+Through continuous quality improvement data reviews and discussions, we promote transparency and accountability, ensuring that families receive the support they need.
+Collaboration is at the heart of our approach.
+We work across various community systems—including medical providers, doulas, lactation consultants, early childhood education professionals, and social services—to strengthen connections and achieve shared goals.
+Public investments in Family Connects help maximize community resources, reinforcing the importance of a mixed funding model that sustains free nurse home visits as part of a comprehensive family support system.
+Notably, the American College of Obstetricians and Gynecologists (ACOG) has recognized nurse home visitors as alternative providers for the first postpartum visit during the fourth trimester, citing research on the positive outcomes of the Family Connects model.

 Download Our Resources